Welcome to School Nursing

 Somerville Health and Human Services News

-Flu Clinics: Somerville Health and Human Services Public Health Nursing staff are developing plans to administer flu vaccines to all Somerville residents in the Fall of 2017.
+Flu Clinics: Somerville Health and Human Services Public Health Nursing staff are developing plans to administer flu vaccines to all Somerville residents in the Fall.
 Stay tuned for more information regarding possible Family Flu Clinic opportunities.
 For more information contact Public Health Nursing at(617) 625-6600 ext.
 4320.

 Health Screening Information